Murray918/reimagined-invention/README.md

 <hr>
 &#x1F534; The commit message should read: <br>
-"Commit 3 - I added list elements.
-That code didn't seem very dry.
-I wonder if there is something I could do about it in the Hungry for More section"
+"Added list elements.
+That code didn't seem very DRY.
+I wonder if Hungry for More will have me DRY it up a bit."
 <hr>

 ## Year 4